What is agile working

 • Agile work also requires a strong team orientation.

-Agile methods: not very useful with necessarily detailed specifications
+Agile methods: not very useful when detailed specifications are necessary

-The concept of agile working is less suitable for production departments in which it is precisely defined which employee carries out which activity in detail.
+The concept of agile working is less suitable for production departments, where it is precisely defined which employee performs which activity in detail.

 Companies have often withdrawn authority from their employees under the top-down principle.
 Instead, a large number of rules and detailed control mechanisms were introduced.

-The transition from a top-down to a bottom-up organization should take place gradually in order to limit the risks associated with such a transformation.
-The necessary development of a sometimes limited basis of trust requires, above all, a fundamental rethink on the part of managers - especially in management.
+The reversal of a top-down to a bottom-up organization should take place gradually in order to limit the risks associated with such a transformation.
+The necessary development of a sometimes limited basis of trust requires, above all, a fundamental rethinking on the part of the managers – especially in management.

 Without such a rethink, critics point out, the introduction of agile teams could prove to be nothing more than an extreme form of "selection of the best with a turbo-capitalist mindset".